wagdav/thewagner.net/content/2015-08-20-Going-mobile.rst

 Going mobile
 ============

+:summary: This is an experimental post, sort of proof of principle, to see how comfortable it is to write blog posts from my mobile phone.

 This is an experimental post, sort of proof of principle, to see how comfortable it is to write blog posts from my mobile phone.
 Maybe I should have called it `hello world <{filename}2013-03-06-hello-world.rst>`_ from Android.

 Ingredients